pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

     theme_bw(base_size = 10)
 ```

-{width: 100%, align: middle}
+{width: 100%, align: "center"}
 ![Figure 10.4: Clustered customer segments.](resources/10_surveys/customer_segments.png)

 Two clusters are the obvious answer for this problem, but in reality, the boundary between clusters is not always this clear.
 Interpreting the results and selecting the ideal number of clusters is a combination of scientific insight and statistical analysis.

 ### Interpreting the Results
-Clustering is just like a correlation and can be easily misinterpreted.
+Clustering are intuitive but can be easily misinterpreted.
 You cluster any data, and you will find clusters, but that does not imply that these clusters are meaningful.
 Some statistical techniques exist to assess how well the chosen model fits the data, but there is no single objective criterion to determine the ideal number of clusters.
 The statistical methods also often don't provide a conclusive answer.

 How do we know the ideal number of clusters?
 The dendrogram helps to visually review the number of clusters.
 The customer data is clearly best fitted with two clusters.
 The vertical line of the two clusters is the longest, which means the distance between the two clusters is larger than the distance between the other clusters.